-BALTIMORE – Former Baltimore Ravens owner Art Modell was admitted to Johns Hopkins Hospital on Wednesday.
+BALTIMORE – Former Baltimore Ravens owner Art Modell has died.
+He was 87.

 Modell purchased the Cleveland Browns for $4 million in 1961 and moved the franchise to Baltimore in 1996.
-The relocation made one of the NFL's most influential figures a hero in Baltimore but a pariah in Cleveland.
+The relocation made him a hero in Baltimore but a pariah in Cleveland.

 He sold a minority interest in the team to Steve Bisciotti in 2000, and in April 2004, Bisciotti completed purchase of the franchise.
 But Modell retained a 1 percent piece of the team and is listed in the current Ravens media guide as a minority owner.